The “proper” way to taste wine

 For Paloma, it is the mountainside vineyard that slopes for 250 ft and wraps south to north creating microclimates that allow growth and ripening at different rates, creating more complexity in the glass.
 And the extra rainfall that falls on Spring Mountain allows for certain grape varietals to flourish.
 It really comes down to listening to the subtleties in the glass and learning to appreciate what shaped them.

-The proper way to taste wine involves considering it.
 Consider whether you like it or not.
 Consider whether it was well made or not.
 Consider who made it.
 How did they put their mark on it?
 What is unique about it?

 A helpful tool when considering these questions is the 5 S’s of tasting.